altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 *They stopped walking at the landing of the stairs*
 ~A small rounded door made of dark oak stood closed in front of them~ *Flanagan opened the door*
-~Maple floors and walled ended less than an arms length, made of that same dark oak~ ~Inside lay another door, made of finely, tightly meshed copper wire~ ~In the narrow passage between the two doors lay an electrical panel with one switch~ *Flanagan pulled it down*
+~Dark oak floors and walled ended less than an arms length~ ~Inside lay another door, made of finely, tightly meshed copper wire~ ~In the narrow passage between the two doors lay an electrical panel with one switch~ *Flanagan pulled it down*
 *The faint buzzing suddenly ceased*
-~Martha hadn't noticed it until it was silenced~ *Flanagan stepped forward and opened the second door* ~Beyond the wire door was a black pool reflected back her and Flanagan's face~ ~Smooth as glass~
+~Martha hadn't noticed it until it was silenced~ *Flanagan stepped forward and opened the wire door* ~Beyond the wire door was a black cube reflecting back her and Flanagan's face~ ~Smooth as glass~
 'It reminds me of Obsidian'
-"M::What's with all the doors?"
+~There was a gap between the glass and the door, crossed by a bridge~ ~The room was large, though the cube left no space~ "M::What's with all the doors?"
 "FL::Privacy, my dear, from many things"
 ~It was a block encompassing the vast cavern of space~